By Marilyn L. Davis

 I have found an adult voice that in many ways, mimics my early diary writings; how I think and feel and my observations on life.
 I make an effort to stay true to that voice and style in my reflective writing.

-I’m no longer jealous of my sister’s talents.
+I’m no longer jealous of my sister’s artistic talents.
 My words have been translated into several languages enabling people to know me and my ideas in a way that no art on the wall can do.
 It may just be time to ask her if she kept that still life and who knows, maybe I can breathe additional life into my description of it now.

 Two Drops of Ink: The Literary Home for Collaborative Writing